 A popular calculator ideal for numerous math and science applications, including chemistry, biology, statistics, and algebra.
 Works well for graphing.
 Has a spacious screen, pull-down menu, and pre-loaded apps.

 Pricey.
-Somewhat confusing, but the company provides access to web tutorials to help you learn about its capabilities.
+Learning how it works can be confusing, but the company provides access to web tutorials to help you.

 Boasts a streamlined build that feels comfortable in the hand, and doesn't add a lot of bulk to bags or book packs.
 Perfect for algebraic and statistical equations.
 Falls on the lower end of the price scale.